-Scarlet fever used to be a routine and serious childhood illness, but cases today are relatively rare and antibiotic therapy has reduced the severity of the symptoms and the incidence rates of the disease itself.
-Researchers do not know why incidents of scarlet fever have decreased while strep throat remains common.
+Scarlet fever mainly affects children between the ages of 5 and 15 years.
+It used to be a common and serious childhood illness, but it’s rare today.
+Antibiotic treatments have reduced the severity of the symptoms and the prevalence of the disease.
+Researchers aren’t sure why cases of scarlet fever have decreased while cases of strep throat remain common.

 Other common symptoms of scarlet fever include:

 - red lines or streaks around the armpits, elbows, and knees

 - strawberry tongue, or a white tongue with red dots on the surface